31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Fish and Forest Observation Garden

-Fish and Forest Observation Garden is a public relations facility of the Fisheries Research and Education Organization located on the shore of Lake Chuzenji.
-A part of the institute’s premises is open to the public, and visitors can learn about salmon and trout that live in rivers, lakes, and marshes.
+Fish and Forest Observation Garden is a public facility of the Fisheries Research and Education Organization located on the shore of Lake Chuzenji.
+Part of the grounds is open to visitors, and you can learn about salmon and trout that live in rivers, lakes, and marshes across Japan.

-In the park, visitors can observe Itou, which is said to be a elusive fish, lake trout, which are only found in Lake Chuzenji, and various species of salmon, trout, and sturgeon.
+In the park, visitors can observe Itou (Japanese huchen), a rare freshwater fish, as well as lake trout that are only found in Lake Chuzenji, and various species of salmon, trout, and sturgeon.

-The “Fish Information Center” in the park is a popular place for children to learn about the fisheries industry and fisheries research in a fun way.
+The "Fish Information Center" in the park is popular with children for its interactive exhibits about fisheries research.

 Ryuzu Falls